NBPub/BeatLog/docs/Features/API.md

 **Notes:**

  - "IP" will return array even if only one entry
- - "IP_duration" will return "All of time" if only one homeIP in database, as shown on the [home page](/docs#parsing)
+ - "IP_duration" will return "All of time" if only one home IP in database, as shown on the [home page](/docs#parsing)
  - `"data"` will be `null` *(note, not string)*, if log data does not exist.
 Numbers will be `0`.
 IP information should still be returned.

 ```JSON